JamesFahey/Rhein-FC/README.md

 ## Thanks

-Special thank you to Adegbenga Adeye for his support and ideas throughout the project
+Special thank you to Adegbenga Adeye for his support and guidence throughout the project